 DOE is committed to decarbonizing the nation’s industrial sector to create good-paying jobs for American workers, spur economic growth, and create a cleaner, more equitable future for all Americans.

 U.S. Primary Energy-Related CO2 Emissions by Economic Sector

-Industry represents 30% of U.S. primary energy-related CO2 emissions, or 1360 million MT CO2 (2020).
+Industry represents 30% of U.S. primary energy-related carbon dioxide (CO2) emissions, or 1360 million metric tonnes of CO2 (2020).
 The Industrial Decarbonization Roadmap focuses on five of the highest CO2-emitting industries where industrial decarbonization technologies can have the greatest impact across the nation: petroleum refining, chemicals, iron and steel, cement, and food and beverage.
-These industries represent approximately 51% of energy-related CO2 emissions in the U.S. industrial sector and 15% of U.S. economy-wide total CO2 emissions.
+These industries represent approximately 51% of energy-related CO2 emissions in the U.S. industrial sector and 15% of U.S. economywide total CO2 emissions.

 - Chemical manufacturing: The U.S. chemical manufacturing industry is incredibly diverse and has seen significant growth over the last decade.
-To help achieve net-zero goals, the chemical manufacturing sector can:
+To help achieve net-zero-emissions goals, the chemical manufacturing sector can:

 - Develop low thermal budget process heating solutions and improve the effectiveness of thermal energy use to increase energy efficiency of whole systems

 - Expand advanced reactions, catalysts, and reactor systems to improve reaction performance in addition to reducing carbon emissions and improving energy efficiency

 - Electrify processes and use hydrogen, biomass, or waste as fuel and feedstocks for manufacturing